kimchicharlie/fullstack-test-hockey-game/front/README.md

 `npm run start`

+Access the interface through http://localhost:3000

 ### Boilerplate

 I am using the [create-react-app](https://create-react-app.dev/) boilerplate here, it's very powerful to setup a React project.

+### Styled components

+Using styled components allows me to use css-in-js the same way we use React for html-in-js.
+It makes it easier to condition our design using js.

+### react-select

+Selects can be a pain in the a\*\*, therefore, I am using a lib that handles it for me.

+### axios

+We are using axios here to send http requests to the api.
+Its api is pretty straightforward in comparison of the native fetch API.

+### typescript

+Typescript is a great way to avoid runtime errors by having a strong typing in JavaScript.
+JS is powerful, even more with types.